shantanu404/shantanu404.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I am an Embedded Systems Engineer at [TherapBD Ltd](https://therapbd.com).
+I am a Machine Learning Engineer at [TherapBD Ltd](https://therapbd.com).
 I work with the Computer Vision Team to assist them in running computer vision models on Edge IoT devices.
 In addition, I am working as a researcher in [Independent University of Bangladesh](https://iub.ac.bd).
 I graduated Summa Cum Laude (3.88/4.00, Rank: 13<sup>th</sup>) from [Islamic University of Technology, Gazipur](https://www.iutoic-dhaka.edu) in July, 2024.
 My undergraduate thesis was under the supervsion of [Dr. Golam Sarowar](https://eee.iutoic-dhaka.edu/profile/asim/education).

 My research interest lies on an wide array of fields including computer scince, control theory, machine learning, and robotics, with focus on motion-planning, multi-agent systems, computer vision, edge AI, and IoT.
 My research focuses on the reliablity and architecture of such systems.